Pre-Law Pipeline Programs

 - Project-Based Capstone

-To apply for the 2020 program, please use this online form to submit your application.
-The deadline to apply is March 15, 2020.
-Please contact Ella Mae Estrada, Associate Dean of Enrollment Management, Financial Aid, and Diversity Initiatives, at 212.431.2888 with any questions.
+Please contact Ella Mae Estrada, Associate Dean for Enrollment Management, Financial Aid, and Diversity Initiatives, at 212.431.2888 with any questions.

 Non-Traditional Pipeline Program

-NYLS is laying the groundwork to launch its Non-Traditional Pipeline Program, for civil servants and other working adults, in 2020.
-Since 2013, the School has informally partnered with paralegal studies programs and government agencies to create new on-ramps to law school.
+NYLS is laying the groundwork to launch its Non-Traditional Pipeline Program, for civil servants and other working adults.
+Since 2013, NYLS has informally partnered with paralegal studies programs and government agencies to create new on-ramps to law school.
 The Non-Traditional Pipeline Program will represent a formal approach to this work.
-NYLS will share more details before the launch.